YWCA Glendale works every day to provide services and education to the community and work to end domestic violence.

 - Legal consultations and referrals

-- Assistance with divorce, paternity, or custody paperwork
+- Assistance with divorce or custody and visitation paperwork

 - Restraining order preparation